openstack/ironic/doc/source/drivers/ilo.rst

 * ProLiant DL380e Gen8
 * ProLiant DL380e Gen8
-* ProLiant DL580 Gen8
+* ProLiant DL580 Gen8 (BIOS/UEFI)

-* ProLiant DL180 Gen9
+The driver doesn't work on BIOS mode on DL580 Gen8 and Gen9 systems due to an issue in the firmware.
+For information on this, refer iLO driver wiki [6]_.

 For more up-to-date information, check the iLO driver wiki [6]_.